Friday's Betfred Super League predictions and betting tips: plus get £50 in Betfred free bets

 - State of Origin Game 3 betting tips and predictions: plus get £50 in Betfred bonuses

-- Warrington Wolves vs Leeds Rhinos predictions and Betfred Super League betting tips
+- Hull FC vs Wigan and Leeds vs Hull KR predictions and Betfred Super League betting tips

-- Salford Red Devils v Hull FC predictions and Betfred Super League betting tips: plus get £50 in Betfred free bets

 - State of Origin Game 3 betting tips and predictions: plus get £50 in Betfred bonuses